-To find out if it affects you, you can draw your chart using my free calculator, or get in touch to book a personal consultation.
+To find out if it affects you, you can draw your chart using my free calculator, or get in touch to book a personal consultation or find out what types of readings are available.
 And why not download a reminder of the key Moon dates in 2018 to add to your diary?

 And if you know somebody who’d enjoy reading my posts, please point them to my website to subscribe.